oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

  export HOME=/home/grid
 ```

-### Deploying Oracle RAC on Container With Block Devices
+### Deploying Oracle RAC on a Container with Block Devices

-If you are using an NFS volume, skip to the section "Deploying Oracle RAC on Container with NFS Volume".
+If you are using an NFS volume, then skip to the section "Deploying Oracle RAC on Container with NFS Volume".

-Make sure the ASM devices do not have any existing file system.
+Ensure the ASM devices do not have any existing file systems.
 To clear any other file system from the devices, use the following command:

   ```bash
   # dd if=/dev/zero of=/dev/xvde  bs=8k count=100000